whalebone/wb-docs/en/local_resolver.rst

 |

-The behavior of DNS filtering on the resolvers could be defined in the menu item **Configuration** and tab **Security poicies**.
+The behavior of DNS filtering on the resolvers could be defined in the menu item **Configuration** and tab **Security policies**.
 In the default state there is only the **Default policy**, which is automatically assigned to any new resolver.
 In any policy there are several options to be defined:

 * **Malicious domains filtering**